ersenozturk/lets-create-a-game-with-js/README.md

-This repo was created to have fun with javascript.
+This repo was created with no regard for styling, for the purpose of having fun with javascript.